build-on-aws/gen-ai-workshop/README.md

 2. **Use Foundation Models in Amazon Bedrock:** Learn how to use various foundation models to generate text and images using Amazon Bedrock.

-3. **Chat with your Doucments:** Learn how to use Amazon Bedrock to "Chat with your documents".
+3. **Chat with your Documents:** Learn how to use Amazon Bedrock to "Chat with your documents".
 We will explore how to build RAG applications highlighting knowledge bases, embeddings, and agents.

 This is a 300 level workshop, so some familiarly with using services such as AWS Lambda and writing Python code is helpful.
 No AI/ML experience is necessary.
 This workshop is intended to be finished within 2 hours.